-Optical approaches to wavefunction engineering of BECs have included using off-resonant lasers to induce a local phase shift and engineer a soliton~\cite{denschlag_generating_2000,becker_oscillations_2008}, and transferring angular momentum from a Laguerre-Gaussian beam to engineer a vortex~\cite{andersen_quantized_2006,wright_sculpting_2009}.
+Optical approaches to wavefunction engineering of BECs have included using off-resonant lasers to induce a local phase shift and engineer a soliton~\cite{denschlag_generating_2000,becker_oscillations_2008}, and transferring angular momentum from a Laguerre-Gaussian beam to engineer a vortex~\cite{andersen_quantized_2006}.
 The resolution of these techniques has been limited to $2\unit{\upmu m}$ by the optics used~\cite{denschlag_generating_2000,becker_oscillations_2008} and can never imprint structures finer than the optical diffraction limit, even with superlative optics.
-Structures engineered using this technique have been coarser than the healing length ${\xi = 1/\sqrt{8\pi n a}}$, the shortest distance over which density perturbations exist in a stationary state.
-The healing length is typically ${\xi \sim 270\unit{nm}}$ for a peak number density ${n\sim10^{14}\unit{atoms/cm}^3}$ and $s$-wave scattering length ${a = 5.3\unit{nm}}$.
+Structures engineered using these techniques have been coarser than the healing length ${\xi = 1/\sqrt{8\pi n a}}$, the shortest distance over which density perturbations exist in a stationary state.
+The healing length is ${\xi \sim 270\unit{nm}}$ for a peak number density ${n\sim10^{14}\unit{atoms/cm}^3}$ and $s$-wave scattering length ${a = 5.3\unit{nm}}$.
 As an alternative to optical wavefunction engineering, inverting a trapping potential adiabatically has produced vortices~\cite{leanhardt_imprinting_2002} and skyrmions~\cite{leanhardt_coreless_2003}.
+While these approaches are not inherently diffraction limited, the experimental apparatus limits these schemes to creating only one type of topological defect, and they must be performed slowly on the system timescale.
 An optically-induced magnetic resonance technique was used to create the first vortex in a condensate~\cite{matthews_vortices_1999} and an unstable soliton in a condensate~\cite{anderson_watching_2001}, which we discuss in detail later.
-While these approaches are not inherently diffraction limited, the experimental apparatus limits these schemes to creating only one type of topological defect, and they must be performed slowly on the system timescale.